7 Takeaways From The Longest Shutdown In U.S. History

 5. Do Democrats give at least some on a wall now that they got the government back open?

 Democrats had been prepared to offer a big pot of money that could be as much as $5.7 billion or more for border security as part of funding for the Department of Homeland Security.
-That could have included money for new fencing or fixes, and Schumer indicated Friday there are plenty of measures Democrats can support — drug screening, ports of entry security, humanitarian needs.
+That could have included money for new fencing or fixes, and Schumer indicated Friday that there are plenty of measures Democrats can support — drug screening, ports of entry security, humanitarian needs.

-But whether or what is a wall, and how it can get built, is very much open to debate and interpretation.
+But what is a wall, and how it can get built, is very much open to debate and interpretation.

 Pelosi was asked about wall money Friday after Trump's announcement, and she said: "Have I not been clear on a wall?
 Ok.
 No, I've been very clear on the wall."